geoserver/geoserver-history/doc/en/user/source/extensions/querylayer/index.rst

 Installing the 'querylayer' module
 ----------------------------------

 #.
-Download the 'querylayer' extension from the nightly GeoServer community module builds, either `trunk <http://gridlock.opengeo.org/geoserver/trunk/community-latest/>`_ or `2.1.x <http://gridlock.opengeo.org/geoserver/2.1.x/community-latest/>`_ ones.
+Download the 'querylayer' extension corresponding to your version of GeoServer.

    .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!